|

 4-6-7.
 AUTOMATED POSITION

-SIGN ON/OFF
+SIGN ON/OFF a.
+FLIGHT

 SERVICE STATION.
+Use of

 automated position sign on/off procedures is approved for FSS